 In the monthly market reports, we'll give you a detailed view of transactions to bring transparency to the markets.
-We'll detail the mill buys including material and volumes, provide insight into market forces driving prices up or down, and what they're likely to do in the coming months.
+We'll detail the mill buys (including material and volumes), provide insight into market forces driving prices up or down and explain what they're likely to do in the coming months.
 You'll also have access to archived market reports that date back to 2000.

 Create a Customized Chart

 Compare scrap prices in five different cities or compare five different grades of scrap in one city.
 With the online chart tool, you can easily create customized charts using ferrous scrap prices, alternative iron prices and production data that stretches back to 1995.